 3) Contributions and Donations.

 4) Entertainment.
-Costs of amusements, social activities, and incidental costs relating thereto, such as meals, beverages, lodging, rentals, transportation, and gratuities.
+Costs of amusements, social activities, and incidental costs relating to those activities, such as meals, beverages, lodging, rentals, transportation, and gratuities.

 6) Interest and Other Financial Costs.
-Interest on borrowings (however represented), bond discounts, cost of financing and refinancing operations, and legal and professional fees paid in connection therewith.
+Interest on borrowings (however represented), bond discounts, cost of financing and refinancing operations, and related legal and professional fees.

 7) Inappropriate Expenditures.
 Expenditures not related to the program purpose or unreasonable as to cost benefits derived.

 8) Purchase of Unit Owned Equipment.
-Program funds may not be used to provide reimbursement for the purchase price of equipment already owned by the Unit unless specifically approved by DLE based upon economic need of the Unit and availability of resources of the Unit.
+Program funds may not be used to provide reimbursement for the purchase price of equipment already owned by the Unit unless specifically approved by the Department based upon economic need of the Unit and availability of resources of the Unit.

 9) Pre-Award Costs.
 Award costs incurred after the funding period termination or prior to award.

 10) Indirect Costs.
-The Department of Law Enforcement shall not allow reimbursement of DLE funds for the indirect costs of preparing an application in the awarding of any funding.
+The Department shall not allow reimbursement of Department funds for the indirect costs of preparing an application in the awarding of any funding.
 The intent of this policy is to concentrate the use of State funds on crime control activities.

-2) Office space or other space rental where rent is in excess of $7.00 per square foot.
+1) Office space or other space rental when rent is in excess of $7.00 per square foot.

-12) Salaries paid by State appropriated money for sworn agents with the exception of the unit director.
+11) Salaries paid by State appropriated money for sworn agents, with the exception of the Unit Director.